LorittaBot/Loritta/README.md

 If you want to contribute code or translations, check out our [Contributing to Loritta](docs/CONTRIBUTING.md) guide!

-## 🚀 Self-hosting

-You can also host your own Loritta instance in your own machine!
-This is only for experienced users and for users that want to help the project by contributing code.
-We won't give support for people that are trying to self-host because we don't want to spend hours trying to troubleshoot other people issues that only happens on self-hosted instances, so you should at least know how to troubleshoot issues, if you find any.

-To learn more about self-hosting, please read the [How to self-host Loritta](docs/SELF-HOSTING.md) tutorial!

 ## 💸 Support Us

 > B-but I never thought that people would be willing to *support*... **me**, with money... *loritta starts sobbing*